cult-of-coders/grapher/docs/query.md

 Notes:

 - Use {} to specify a link, and 1 for a field.
-- "_id" will always be fetched.
-You can use "_id: 0" if you do not want it.
+- "_id" will always be fetched
+- You must always specify the fields you need, otherwise it will only fetch _id

 ```
 const query = Posts.createQuery({